P5 FINAL REPORT INSTRUCTIONS

 - Perform process checks, as often as every meeting, to keep the team healthy.

 Print out a hard copy of the signed contract to bring to the following class.
-One member of the team should also submit a soft copy of the signed team contract on T-Square by 3pm on September 8th.
+One member of the team should also submit a soft copy of the signed team contract on Canvas by TBD.

 P1.
 Project Proposal, Total: 100 points (grad) / 130 points (undergrad)